vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Add function ][ Icon / Slider ] Added noreferrer, nofollow, and link description options to the link feature.
+[ Add function ][ Icon / Slider ] Added noreferrer and nofollow to the link feature.
 [ Add function ][ Grid Column Card (Pro) ] Added noreferrer, nofollow, and link description options to the link feature for each card.
 [ Editor Design Bug Fix ] [ Grid Column (Pro) ] Fixed an issue where the 'is-vertical' layout of grid column items was not displayed vertically.